A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Notations and assumptions

 Unless mentioned otherwise, we will assume conditional independence in the following sense:

 We will also assume the RMST estimator to be convergent in the following sense: for all $\tau \leq \tauH $, there exists $\muTtilde \in \M_\A$ such that

 Moreover we say that the model $\A$ is correctly specified if $\muT^* \in \M_\A$ and $\muTtilde = \muT^*$.
 It should be noted that this assumption allows for model misspecification since we do not impose $ \muTtilde$ to be equal to the true RMST $\muT^*$ (and in practice this will usually not be the case).
+Typical RMST estimators are mentioned in the introduction.
+Moreover, in Sections~\ref{sec::simulations} and~\ref{sec::realdata}, estimators obtained after integrating the survival function are implemented: they are based on different estimators of the survival function such as the Kaplan-Meier estimator, the Cox model or the RSF.
+A direct estimator of the RMST is also constructed from a linear model applied to the pseudo-observations~\citep[see][]{andersen_regression_2004}.

 Finally, we will assume the censoring estimator $\Gn$ to be consistent using two different definitions.
 A censoring estimator $\Gn$ is said to be \textit{strongly consistent} if for all $\tau < \tauH$,